self-crafted/custom-lobby/README.md

 ```
 The server jar will be located at `build/libs/custom-lobby-<VERSION>.jar`.

-Note that for compiling you need to use a JDK 17.
+Note that for compiling you need to use JDK 25.

 ## Usage
-To run the server you need to have a Java 17 runtime installed.
+To run the server you need to have Java 25 runtime installed.
 Use the following command to start the server for the first time.
 ```shell
 java -jar custom-lobby-<VERSION>.jar